 For sensitive, introspective readers, the book may feel like an emotional roller coaster as it careens through brain science, morality and even law.
 But Gazzaniga is a funny, sympathetic and trusty guide, making the trip not just worthwhile, but fun.

-It is striking how language and subsequent thought traps and twists perception.
-You might say language itself serves as a kind of self-fulfilling prophecy.
-All this is simply a by-product (a.k.a. emergent property) of the bio-hoodwink that is pulling emotion’s strings.
-The real problem of believing we have free will is that this belief, whether implicit or implied, drives us to contend with ourselves in an unwinnable battle.
+It is striking how language and ensuing thought entangles perception.
+You might say language itself serves as a kind of self-fulfilling prophecy that easily over-stresses emotion.
+Naturally, this language-emotion loop is a by-product (a.k.a. emergent property) of the bio-hoodwink.
+The real problem occurs when these ensuing perceptions, reinforced by an implicit or implied belief in free will, drives us to contend with ourselves in an unwinnable battle.